 There are many different types of anxiety disorders, each with its own specific symptoms and treatment options.
 Some of the most common types are: generalized anxiety disorder, post traumatic stress disorder, social anxiety and panic disorder.

-Generalized anxiety disorder is characterized by constant and exaggerated worrisome thoughts and unnecessary tension about routine events and everyday activities.
+Generalized Anxiety Disorder is characterized by constant and exaggerated worrisome thoughts and unnecessary tension about routine events and everyday activities.
 The symptoms must have existed without interruption for at least six months.
 Generalized anxiety disorder lacks many of the more dramatic symptoms of other anxiety disorders and so can be harder to diagnose, but it can include physical symptoms like headaches, sweating and gastrointestinal trouble.

 People with general anxiety disorder (GAD) may experience symptoms such as: